gigya/wordpress/readme.txt

 How can I get support for the Gigya Plugin?

 We provide extensive support to customers that implement the Gigya Plug-in.
-Please contact your Gigya account manager, or contact us at: support@gigya-inc.com
+Please contact your Gigya Implementation Manager, or contact us at: support@gigya-inc.com

 Is the Gigya service free?